Binddii

-Bindii is an Indian Hindi-language television family drama series that premiered on 17 September 2025 on Colors TV and streams digitally on JioHotstar.
-It is produced by Palki Malhotra under Street Lamp Studios and Beehive Productions, the series is a remake of the Telugu drama Chinni from Star Maa.
-It stars Sanchi Bhoyar, Radhika Muthukumar and Krushal Ahuja.
+Binddii- Dil Se Daring is an Indian Hindi-language television family drama series that aired from 17 September 2025 to 16 January 2026 on Colors TV and streams digitally on JioHotstar.
+Produced by Palki Malhotra under Street Lamp Studios and Beehive Productions, the series is a remake of the Telugu drama Chinni from Star Maa.
+It starred Sanchi Bhoyar, Manav Gohil, Radhika Muthukumar, Krushal Ahuja, Shruti Choudhary and Aashay Mishra in the lead roles.